Many Muslims ask if they can celebrate Holi with their Hindu friends or is it Halal or Haram in Islam. We are going to answer that question today.

-These are the hadiths which says celebration of such festival is Haram;
+These are the hadiths that say the celebration of such festival is Haram;

 And this is what Quran says about it;

-You can wish people but you can not Celebrate it.
-There is a big difference in “Wishing” and “Celebrating”, by Wishing means, that as a human, you say good words for them, but by Celebrating means that you’re actually throwing colors at each other, dancing and eating their festive food, which is strictly haram.
+You can wish people, but you can not Celebrate it.
+There is a big difference between “Wishing” and “Celebrating” by Wishing means that you say good words for them as a human, but by Celebrating means that you’re throwing colors at each other, dancing and eating their festive food, which is strictly Haram.

-If you still have any question regarding it, please drop in the comment box below, we will answer it for you.
+If you still have any questions regarding it, please drop them in the comment box below.
+We will answer them for you.